e6quisitory/wolf3d-reimpl-cpp/README.md

 <a name="igoals"/>

 ## Immediate Goals
-- macOS & Linux pre-compiled binaries
+- Linux pre-compiled binary
+- Write a more sophisticated CMake script that:
+    - Automatically detects platform and downloads the correct version of SDL2
-  - Figure out how to bundle SDL2 _within_ binary package and link against it
+    - Puts SDL2 inside binary package and links against that local copy (changes `RPATH`)
-- Get CMake script to automatically download correct SDL2 version (depending on platform) and link against it
+    - Creates appropriate package automatically (`.app` for macOS, `.deb` for Linux, folder for Windows)
 - Character/sprite animation
 - Weapons
 - Enemy AI